On the evening of Wednesday April 28 2010, Barry George Rubery was killed by unknown offenders.

 The 68 year old dad of two was a well liked and well respected member of the community.
 His home occupied a large area of land, on which he would rent out storage units.
 It is not known why anyone would want to kill him.

-Extensive investigations have been ongoing for the last two years and a new team of more than 20 police officers and staff remain on the case examining witness statements and information in a bid to bring to justice those people who carried out this crime.
+Extensive investigations continue and a dedicated team remain on the case examining witness statements and information in a bid to bring to justice those people who carried out this crime.